TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Details and limitations of deep learning model

 \section{Details and limitations of deep learning model}

-There are two special treatments we took to train the three deep learning models: \paragraph{Training segmentation:} To feed the time series data into limited GPU memories, the training time series are segmented into 4 milliseconds.
+There are two special treatments we took to train the five deep learning models: \paragraph{Training segmentation:} To feed the time series data into limited GPU memories, the training time series are segmented into 4 milliseconds.
 This imposes a fundamental lower limit on the frequencies that the models can detect.
 While this lower limit, approximately $250$ Hz given the sampling frequency of $10$ MS/s, is relatively small, it does establish a foundational lower threshold for frequency resolution in the model.
 The transformer model requires additional memory, therefore we have to further reduce the segment to $2$ millisecond or $500$ Hz.
 Both of these limits are well below the dark matter search range: 0.4 neV (100 kHz) to 8 neV (2 MHz). \paragraph{Frequency splitting:} Since the injected dark matter signal spans two orders of magnitude in frequency, the observed features in the injected time series significantly vary.
-During training, we noticed that a single deep learning model to denoise the entire dataset would fail to generalize across the different injected frequency ranges.
+During training, we noticed that a single deep learning model (with the exception of WaveNet) to denoise the entire dataset would fail to generalize across the different injected frequency ranges.
 To address this issue, we trained four deep learning models per architecture, each focusing on a specific frequency range: the first covering the low-frequency regime (training/validation files 0-3), the second covering the mid-low regime (training/validation files 4-9), the third covering the mid-high regime (training/validation files 10-14), and the fourth covering the high-frequency regime (training/validation files 15-19).
 During the benchmark 1 inference, we selected the input validation data corresponding to the frequency range for which each model was trained and averaged the results of the four models.
 For the benchmark 2 inference, we ran all four models on the science data and selected the highest-performing model, as represented in Figure \ref{fig:limits}.

-In future work, we aim to develop a single denoising model generalizable to wide frequency ranges.
+The WaveNet architecture was the only deep learning model that generalized across the entire frequency range of validation data.
 All trained models are made available in \url{https://drive.google.com/drive/folders/16ORX1b2zo1_lOYYAcRBgddBuYImj0Bxs?usp=share_link}.\\

-The hyperparameter of FC Net is listed below:
+The hyperparameters of the FC Net are listed below: